The Physician (1928 film)

 The Physician is a 1928 British silent drama film directed by Georg Jacoby and starring Miles Mander, Elga Brink and Ian Hunter.
-The film is based on a play by Henry Arthur Jones.
+The film is based on the 1897 play of the same title by Henry Arthur Jones.
+It was shot at the Lime Grove Studios of Gaumont British in London.
+The film's sets were designed by the art director Andrew Mazzei.
+It was distributed in the United States by Tiffany Pictures.